 Companies in the gold mining sector pay dividends.
 Therefore, as well as a possible return on the price of shares, investing in gold stocks also gives you the opportunity to receive a regular income through dividends.
 In particular, for the VanEck Gold Miners UCITS ETF, made up of the most mature and stable companies, the yield from dividends in the last year has always been around or above 2%.
 This yield (or any positive yield) cannot be guaranteed in the future.

 Traditionally, during periods when gold has increased in value, companies in the gold mining sector have offered higher returns than gold itself.
 This is because the financial leverage they exploit acts as a multiplier on returns.
 This is obviously the case for both bull markets and bear markets, and applies, above all, for young companies.
+It is a factor to take into account when considering an investment in gold stocks.

 The Fund will be sensitive to fluctuations in, and its performance will be contingent upon, to a larger extent on, the general condition of gold and silver ore mining companies.

 The securities of small-scale companies might be more volatile and less liquid than the securities of large ones.
 Smaller companies, in contrast to larger ones, may possibly have a shorter history of operations, fewer financial resources, less competitive strength, may have a less diversified product line, may be more susceptible to market pressure and may have a smaller market for their securities.
+This is a risk factor of gold stocks.

 Companies involved in the production and distribution of basic materials may be negatively impacted by developments in global events, political and economic situations, energy conservation, environmental policies, commodity price volatility, changes in exchange rates, imposition of import controls, increased competition, depletion of resources and labor relations.
+This is another risk factor of gold stocks.

 The value of investments and the revenue from them, and thus, the value of and income from the shares can go down as well as up and an investor may not get back the amount invested.
 The ETFs’ exposure is based upon the performance of the Index securities which, in turn, is exposed to general market movements (negative as well as positive).
 The prices of the securities in a given Gold Miners ETF are subject to the risks linked to investing in the securities market, including general economic circumstances and unforeseen declines in value.